jbirddog/blue/v5/README.md

 It is important to realize that using Blue is agreeing to step into a world of brutal simplicity and minimalism.
 There are zero guardrails.
 You will not get an error message let alone a helpful one.
 Segfaults will happen and debugging often means taking a walk to think about what you've done wrong.
 Hand jitting some machine code will be required to do anything non trivial.
-You will be responsible for, and will understand the role of every byte that lands in the output.
+You will be responsible for and will understand the role of every byte that lands in the output.

 ## Fair Warning, Illustrated